Disclaimer:

 Summary of species impacts derived from literature review.
 Click on an icon to find out more...

 Remarks: Initially P. insularum had been identified as P. canaliculata in Florida, Georgia, and Texas.
 Genetic testing confirmed that specimens collected in Florida, Georgia, and Texas were P. insularum (Rawlings et al. 2007).
-Since then, P. insularum has been synonomized with P. maculata (Hayes et al., 2012).
+Since then, P. insularum (common name “island applesnail”) has been synonymized with P. maculata (Hayes et al., 2012; Rawlings et al. 2007).
+Pomacea maculata and P. canaliculata are known to hybridize, and laboratory experiments showed that hybrid offspring were more cold tolerant that nonhybrid parents (Matsukura et al 2016).

-Research by Savaya-Alkalay et al. (2018) suggests that the development of all-male prawn populations of Macrobrachium rosenbergii has the potential as a biocontrol agent over hatchling and adult apple snails (Pomacea spp.).
-Medium-sized and large prawns (10–30 g) efficiently preyed on snails up to 15mm in size, while small prawns (up to 4 g) effectively consumed snail hatchlings.
+Research by Savaya-Alkalay et al. (2018) suggests that the development of all-male prawn populations of Macrobrachium rosenbergii has potential as a biocontrol agent for hatchling and adult apple snails (Pomacea spp.).
+Medium-sized and large prawns (10–30 g) efficiently preyed on snails up to15 mm, while small prawns (up to 4 g) effectively consumed snail hatchlings.

 References: (click for full references)